vlandham/unix_intro/unix.markdown

 This step moves the Temp2 directory inside the Temp directory.

 #### Task U18.1 [U18.1]
-Create another Temp directory (Temp3) and then change directory to your home directory (~). **Without** changing directory, move the Temp3 directory to inside the /Volumes/USB/Unix_and_Perl_course/Temp directory.
+Create another Temp directory (Temp3) and then change directory to your home directory (~). **Without** changing directory, move the Temp3 directory to inside the /tmp/Work/Temp directory.

 ---

 ## U19: Here, there, and everywhere [U19]

-The philosophy of 'not having to be in a directory to do something in that directory', extends to just about any operation that you might want to do in Unix.
+The philosophy of _not having to be in a directory to do something in that directory_, extends to just about **any operation** that you might want to do in Unix.
 Just because we need to do something with file X, it doesn't necessarily mean that we have to change directory to wherever file X is located.
-Let's assume that we just want to quickly check what is in the Data directory before continuing work with whatever we were previously doing in /Volumes/USB/Unix_and_Perl_course.
+Let's assume that we just want to quickly check what is in the Data directory before continuing work with whatever we were previously doing in /tmp/Work.
 Which of the following looks more convenient:

-	$ cd Data
+	$ cd /tmp
 	$ ls
-	Arabidopsis		GenBank		Misc		Unix_test_files
+	# some temp files
 	$ cd ..

 or...

-	$ ls Data/
+	$ ls /tmp
-	Arabidopsis		GenBank		Misc		Unix_test_files
+	# some temp files

 In the first example, we change directories just to run the ls command, and then we change directories back to where we were again.
 The second example shows how we could have just stayed where we were.